 Raising toddler twins is no simple task!
 From fighting to behavior issues, learn how to manage two and make life with twins smoother.

-Because we all know that the toddler stage can test your sanity, and that’s with one toddler.
+We all know that the toddler stage can test your sanity, and that’s with one child.
+As any twin parent knows, raising two toddlers is no easy task.

 And unlike singletons—even those with siblings—twins are going through the same milestones at roughly the same time.
-This explains why dealing with twins, as opposed to, say, a toddler and a newborn, is a challenge.
+This explains why dealing with twins, as opposed to, say, a newborn and toddler, is a challenge.

 Free resource: Do you struggle with getting your twins to listen?
 Join my newsletter and discover the ONE effective word to get them to comply and follow instructions.
 Grab your PDF below—at no cost to you: